The Edmond post office shooting location.

 A few minutes after the killings began, the police arrived and set up a perimeter around the building.

-After spending more than half an hour trying to communicate with Sherrill, they decided that it was time to send in the SWAT team.
+After spending more than half an hour trying to communicate with the gunman, they decided that it was time to send in the SWAT team.

-When the SWAT team stormed the post office, they found his lifeless body inside, lying amongst some of the victims that he had gunned down.
+When the SWAT team stormed the post office, they found Sherrill's body inside, lying amongst some of the victims that he had gunned down.
 The 44-year-old appeared to have shot himself in the head shortly after the authorities arrived.

 In total, fourteen employees were murdered in the attack.
 Six people were also injured.